What is Ontario Doing?

 - Reduced light penetration and plant growth beneath the water chestnut canopy, combined with a large amount of decomposing vegetation below, can lead to decreased dissolved oxygen levels, which can impact native species and cause fish deaths.

 Since water chestnut populations occur only in a few locations in Ontario, it is important that we put every effort towards removing this plant before it spreads to other locations.
-The Ministry of Natural Resources and Forestry, with support from partnering agencies, are working to eradicate water chestnut from the Ottawa River by pulling the plants by hand, with rakes, and mechanical harvesters.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry, with support from partnering agencies, are working to eradicate water chestnut from the Ottawa River by pulling the plants by hand, with rakes, and mechanical harvesters.
 Efforts to control this new invader are ongoing.

 How to Identify of European Water Chestnut